- Homosexuality

 LGBT housing discrimination in Ukraine is no protections.

-Intersex infant surgery in Ukraine is unknown.
+Intersex infant surgery in Ukraine is not banned.

 Blood donations by MSMs in Ukraine is legal.